rasti1608/GOOGLE-FRAUD/google_ads_fraud_public.md

 📧 **NoNameDOG@nonamedog.ai**

-Full evidence package available upon request to credentialed journalists, attorneys, and investigators.
+**For serious inquiries only:** Evidence review considered for credentialed journalists, licensed attorneys, and law enforcement.
+Affected advertisers with similar experiences are encouraged to share their stories.

 All recordings were made in compliance with applicable recording laws.